ftrackhq/ftrack-connect-documentation/doc/release/index.rst

 Release and migration notes
 ***************************

-Find out information about what has changed between versions and any important migration notes to be aware of when switching to a new version.
+Find out all the information you need to migrate between versions.

 .. toctree::
     :maxdepth: 1